Hieukhongbietcode/LF-optimizer/README.md

 | Mountain | 8:00 AM – 5:00 PM PST |
 | **West Coast** *(default)* | 9:00 AM – 6:00 PM PST |

-Only Monday to Friday counts, and only hours inside the chosen window.
-Changing the setting recalculates every due date on the page immediately, and the "Counted…" line under the rules updates to match.
+Monday to Friday only.
+Changing the setting recalculates every due date on the page immediately, and the "Counted…" line updates to match.

 ### Editing